telota/quick-csr/README.rst

     $ pip install --user .

-To avoid conflicts within your ``site-package``'s namespace, it is however recommended to install any end-user-software in a separate virtual environment with pipsi_:
+To avoid conflicts within a system's ``site-package``'s namespace, it is however recommended to install any end-user-software in a separate virtual environment with pipsi_:

 .. code-block:: console